Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 Recommended dosage for vitamin B6 is provided in the Dietary Reference Intake (DRI) made by the Food and Nutrition Board (FNB).
 DRI defines the optimal amount of nutrients that a person requires per day.

 As a parent, you might also be asking, "How much vitamin B6 should I take daily?"
-Well, the recommended dietary allowance (RDA) of vitamin B6 is broken down into daily amounts for both children and adults below: (1)
+The recommended dietary allowance (RDA) of vitamin B6 is broken down into daily amounts for both children and adults below: (1)

 0-6 months | 0.1 mg |